adneforslund/BayesClassification/readme.txt

 main.py {-cl , --classify} -f path/to/the/review/
   -Use to classify one review, given a pathname to the review
+  - the training must alreadu have been done
-  - when the '-f' argument is not given, it will take in
+  - when the '-f' argument is not given, it will take in a review as an argument in the command line

 main.py {-te, --test} -f path/to/DATA/
   -classify all the reviews in test directory in the DATA folder, give pathname to the DATA-folder